fhnstephen/Leetcode/README.md

 # Leetcode
-My solution and analyse for problems in Leetcode.com
+My solution and analysis for problems in [Leetcode.com](https://leetcode.com)

+Maybe NO analysis for easy and normal problems.